‘Critical incident’ declared by Nottingham trust due to A&E pressures

 “This demand is causing very long waits for patients to be seen – particularly at our Emergency Department.”

-The trust said they are going to prioritise patients with the “highest level of need” and that meant a number of operations needed to be postponed.
+The trust said they are going to prioritise patients with the “highest level of need” and that means a number of operations need to be postponed.

 Dr Girling added: “We regret that this will impact on patients who were due to receive planned care over the next few days and sincerely apologise to all those affected.
 These appointments will be rescheduled as soon as possible.
 If we have not contacted you directly, please attend your appointment as planned.